TosbackCgusBridge-Bot/CGUs-versions/Wikia/Privacy Policy.md

 Examples of these types of cookies which gather information about our users are as follows:

 a.
-Google Analytics, which uses cookies to aid us in traffic analysis and informing improvements to the site. b.
-Quantcast, which collects information about the number visitors to our Website and extrapolates market research from that data. and c. comScore, which works in a similar way to Quantcast.
+Google Analytics, which uses cookies to aid us in traffic analysis and informing improvements to the site.

+b.
+Quantcast, which collects information about the number visitors to our Website and extrapolates market research from that data. and

+c. comScore, which works in a similar way to Quantcast.

-2\. "**Marketing Cookies**" – i.e., cookies that are used to market to you or provide personalized ads to you, a list of which is located at our VENDOR LIST.
+2\. "**Marketing Cookies**" – i.e., cookies that are used to market to you or provide personalized ads to you

 Examples of these types of cookies which gather information about our users are as follows:

 a.
-Supply Side Platforms (also known as SSPs) such as Google’s ADX, which uses cookies to collect information about your browsing history to target advertising. b.
+Supply Side Platforms (also known as SSPs) such as Google’s ADX, which uses cookies to collect information about your browsing history to target advertising.

+b.
 The Salesforce Data Management Platform (“DMP”) platform (formerly known as Krux).
 Salesforce DMP uses a number of technologies, including cookies, to collect non-personal information based on its analysis of your interaction with our Website.
 In particular, Salesforce DMP segments our user data into specific categories – such as comedy fans, gaming fans, Star Wars fans, Batman fans, etc. (all of this data segmentation is anonymous).

 Also, on the FANDOM mobile app the user is asked to indicate the communities it is particularly interested in (e.g., Star Wars, Batman, etc) and that information is also used for such segmentation purposes.
 You can find out more about how the Salesforce DMP platform collects and uses this non-personal information by clicking the “Salesforce DMP Privacy” link on the salesforce.com website.
 Salesforce is an NAI member and, as stated below, you may use the NAI opt-out tool to cease our use of the Krux data for the purpose of sending you personalized advertisements.